 Several respondents with experience of multiple M&As have developed methodologies and checklists to help manage this information gathering and transition cycle.
 As well as generic checklists, these documents may include country or regional specifics such as special bonuses, lunch vouchers and special allowances.
-In turn, payroll's operational responsibilities may be documented as part of a larger M&A playbook that includes details of how to make final payments, how to transfer data, how to terminate employees in the system and how to merge employee Terms and Conditions.
+In turn, payroll's operational responsibilities may be documented as part of a larger M&A playbook, which includes details of how to make final payments, how to transfer data, how to terminate employees in the system and how to merge employee terms and conditions.
 A section on payroll tax, for example, might outline payroll's responsibility for checking:

-- Where the company is registered - Whether corporate names and addresses need changing - Whether short term visitors' agreements are required - The compliance requirements of different tax jurisdictions
+- · where the company is registered - whether corporate names and addresses need changing - · whether short term visitors' agreements are required - the compliance requirements of different tax jurisdictions.

-One respondent manages transitions through a set of key milestones.
+One respondent managed transitions through a set of key milestones.
 These include items such as:

-- Has all information been received to run the first payroll? - Have final tax filings been completed? - Have predecessor payroll service provider accounts been closed? - Have employment/unemployment agency accounts been closed? - Has power of attorney been granted? - Have payroll records been transferred? - Have calculations been communicated for existing revenue streams e.g. sales bonus plans?
+- has all information been received to run the first payroll? - · have final tax filings been completed? - have predecessor payroll service provider accounts been closed? - have employment/unemployment agency accounts been closed?

-- If there's a system/database with predecessor information, has information been transferred across for future reference? - Prior to close, has payroll consulted on tax treatment for any closing or post-close payments to employees - At close, has payroll created a year-end plan, which it is confident can be executed prior to year end (including items such as W-2s in the US, P60s and P11Ds in the UK and equity reporting)
+- has power of attorney been granted? - have payroll records been transferred? - have calculations been communicated for existing revenue streams, such as sales bonus plans? - if there's a system/database with predecessor information, has information been transferred across for future reference? - prior to close, has payroll consulted on tax treatment for any closing or post-close payments to employees - at close, has payroll created a year-end plan, which it is confident can be executed prior to year-end (including items such as W-2s in the USA, P60s and P11Ds in the UK, and equity reporting).

-While checklists and playbooks are an important tool to help structure the transition, respondents caution that it's impossible to document every scenario, and some level of prior M&A experience can be invaluable.
+While checklists and playbooks are an important tool to help structure the transition, respondents cautioned that it's impossible to document every scenario, and some level of prior M&A experience can be invaluable.
 For example, combining employee populations in a country may push the company over a legal threshold and trigger provisions for pension schemes or collective bargaining.
 Likewise, payroll may need to take a call on the technicalities of an individual's wage basis for tax in a stock deal.
-Ideally, the payroll team will combine experience of M&A process and change management with country-specific knowledge and technical expertise - which in practice may mean tapping into a pool of experts, including external advisors in areas such as tax.
+Ideally, the payroll team will combine experience of a spin off process and change management with country-specific knowledge and technical expertise - which in practice may mean tapping into a pool of experts, including external advisors in areas such as tax.

 It's also important to check all documentation relating to the acquired payroll function, and to create documentation for any critical activities if it doesn't already exist.
-One example where documentation is essential is in explaining accruals made for work carried out prior to an acquisition: if this isn't sufficiently detailed and the acquired payroll team is no longer with the organization, it can be difficult to understand why an accrual has been made and whether it has been recorded correctly.
+One example where documentation is essential is in explaining accruals made for work carried out prior to an acquisition: if this isn't sufficiently detailed and the acquired payroll team is no longer with the organisation, it can be difficult to understand why an accrual has been made and whether it has been recorded correctly.

-1.5 Change management and communications
+Change management and communications

-Since the employee experience in M&As is so important, communications to transferred employees around items such as changes in pay dates or payslip formats needs to be early and clear.
-This communication may be part of a broader initiative from HR, but payroll has a responsibility to ensure that payrelated issues are covered.
+Since the employee experience in corporate divestitures is so important, communications to transferred employees around items such as changes in pay dates or pay slip formats needs to be early and clear.
+This communication may be part of a broader initiative from HR, but payroll has a responsibility to ensure that pay-related issues are covered.